seansusmilch/least-watched/docs/media-processor.md

 - Each media item receives a deletion score between 0 and 100.
 - Higher scores indicate higher priority for deletion.
 - When scoring is disabled, items receive a score of `-1`.
+- Invalid calculations (NaN, Infinity) or missing item data result in a score of 0.

 ### 5.2 Scoring Factors